 They represent more than 10% of the whole of Warwickshire’s ancient woodland.
 These woodlands are a treasure trove of biodiversity, home to many species of insect, butterfly, plants and birds.

-HLF funding will bring a new landscape-scale level of action for wildlife in the area and will allow us to restore 300 hectares of ancient woodland, 20km of historic hedgerows including old parish boundaries, 15 ponds and 20 hectares of flower rich grassland over the next four years.
-This will create habitat for iconic wildlife such as the hazel dormouse and Purple Emperor butterfly.
+NLHF funding brought a new landscape-scale level of action for wildlife in the area and allowed us to restore 300 hectares of ancient woodland, 20km of historic hedgerows including old parish boundaries, 10 ponds and 20 hectares of flower rich grassland between 2017 and 2022.
+This created habitat for iconic wildlife such as the hazel dormouse and Purple Emperor butterfly.

 This area of countryside also tells a fascinating story of prehistoric Heidelberg man and the rise and fall of empires.